adrien-thierry/hmf-training/markdowns/en/communication_en.md

 ## REST

-REST (Representational State Transfer) is an architecture style that is based on the HTTP protocol: A resource (via its unique URI) is accessed to perform various operations (GET read, POST write, PUT modification, DELETE deletion).
+REST (Representational State Transfer) is an architecture style that is based on the HTTP protocol: A resource (via its unique URI) is accessed to perform various operations (GET read, POST writes, PUT modification, DELETE deletion).
 These operations are natively supported by HTTP.